DoraSz/decisionTreeVis/README.md

 # decisionTreeVis

 This web-based application helps to visualize decision tree models on high-dimensional numerical datasets.
 The visualization method is based on a slightly distorted Principal Component Analysis, which enables the drawing of linear decision rules in 2D via SVM.
+You can read a paper on the details of the visualization method [here](https://www.researchgate.net/publication/329019886_Decision_Tree_Visualization_for_High-dimensional_Numerical_Data).

 The visualization uses [D3](https://github.com/d3/d3), [NumericJS](http://www.numericjs.com), [JS-Intersect](https://github.com/vrd/js-intersect) and [SvmJS](https://github.com/karpathy/svmjs).